in Honor of

 Selection from The Americans…60 years after Frank artist’s book.

 OK, I’ve done many landmark photo projects.
-My work is in over 130 museums and curated collections around the world.
+Even though I’m underground, and the curators snub me like a homeless man offering them a sack of shit, my photography is in over 130 museums and curated collections around the world.
 (See partial listing)

 If I have a special pix, I will fight to keep it.
 Now, if it is a crapper, I’d just delete it to keep the peace.
 I’m not one to fight for principal, but I will fight for more museum prospects.
 But, why should I fight and risk my life over a nothing pix I will just delete anyway?